scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD7124 - m2k Connections for Filter Response Measurement.
 The 1k resistor protects the AD7124-8 if a malfunction occurs, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the converter.
    :label:`ad7124m2k`

 The AD7124-8 Filter Response code block will set the ADALM2000’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
+(The :code:`send_sinewave` and :code:`capture_data` are utility functions that send a sinewave to the ADALM2000 and receive a block of data from the AD7124, respectively [2]_ .)
 It will then step through frequencies up to 250Hz, then plot the result as shown in Figure :ref:`measresp`.

 .. -----------------------------------------------------|
 .. code-block:: python